 - Competitor Survey: A survey to understand different facets of a product relative to its competitors.

-2. Designing audit criterias
+2. Designing audit criteria

 Start designing a set of questions to achieve the previously determined objective.
 Decide if they will be yes/no questions, or if they will have numeric scale measurements of 1-5, or other variations.
-This design is crucial to collect necessary data.
+This design is crucial to collecting necessary data.
 However, avoid complicated or ambiguous questions in order to simplify data recording.

 There are three data types that can be collected through retail audit: